The mission of College Horizons, Inc. is to encourage and facilitate the education of Native American young people.

 College Horizons, Inc. is a non-profit organization that supports the higher education of Native American students by providing college and graduate admissions workshops to American Indian, Alaska Native, and Native Hawaiian students/participants from across the nation.
-Two programs are offered in the summer: College Horizons services current 10th-11th grade high school students and Graduate Horizons services college students and college graduates.
-For more information on College Horizons, the high school program, please visit: www.collegehorizons.org.
+Our organization offers three summer programs:

-The GH program is only offered every two years.
-We are proud to recognize the our hosting partners:
+The Graduate Horizons program is only offered every two years.
+We are proud to recognize our hosting partners:

 - 2014 – Cornell University, Ithaca, NY